 Fallback Resolution Chains for CouchDB Sync Pipelines

-CouchDB’s _replicator database does not execute custom resolution logic; replication always preserves every conflicting revision, and external pipelines consume the _changes feed to act on them.
-The following configuration establishes a continuous, filtered replication job that narrows the stream to the documents the pipeline cares about:
+CouchDB’s _replicator database does not execute custom resolution logic — replication always preserves every conflicting revision, and your external pipeline consumes the changes feed to act on them.
+The chain therefore has two configuration surfaces: the _replicator document that narrows the stream, and the pipeline’s own tier configuration.
+Deploy the replication job using the standard _replicator document schema:

 {